How To Create A MySQL Database

 The purpose of this tutorial is to teach you how to modify fields in database tables with...

-This tutorial is going to teach you how to delete fields from database tables using phpMyAdmin....
+This tutorial is going to teach you how to copy a database table with phpMyAdmin.
+For the...

 This tutorial is to teach you how to import databases and tables with phpMyAdmin.
 We will assume...